 Mix together the caramel ingredients with a fork until smooth.
 Using only about a heaping tablespoon, drop little dollops over the top of the batter.
 The more you add, the crispier it will be.
 Drag with the tip of a knife to create swirls.
 When it bakes, it will spread some and form a nice, sugary crust on top.
 Save the remaining glaze to drizzle over the baked loaf later.

-Bake for 45-55 minutes until a toothpick comes out clean, ok if there are a few dry crumbs, but it shouldn't be wet batter.
+Bake for 45-55 minutes (see next step for muffins) until a toothpick comes out clean, ok if there are a few dry crumbs, but it shouldn't be wet batter.
 The top should be firm and shiny and slightly springy.
 Let cool in the pan for at least 30 minutes before removing, as it will be firming up a lot and still cooking as it cools.
 Flip the loaf over on a cooling rack to cool completely.
 Use a very sharp knife to gently slice into several slices.

 Drizzle remaining glaze over the top of individual slices when you are ready to eat.
 If you want the glaze thinner, add a tiny amount of water.
 I stored the extra glaze at room temperature.
 It's important to wrap the loaf/muffins tightly in plastic wrap to keep them moist.
 Store at room temperature.
 I like to rewarm my slice slightly and then drizzle some glaze on.

 Nutrition based on a loaf with 9 slices, 1 slice is: 265 calories, 6.1 g fat, 46.7 carbs, 6.3 g protein, 23.6 g sugar

 Nutrition based on 12 muffins, 1 muffin is: 198.7 calories, 4.6 g fat, 35 carbs, 4.7 g protein, 17.7 g sugar